WolfPack206567/Shadow/README.md

 7. Get a command block
 8. Paste the command you got in mcutil website
 9. Add a button to the command block
-10. Click the command block
+10. Click the button that you place on the command block
-11. And Watch what happens to the Server
+11. And Watch the server go down :]